sandydunlop/website/docs/markista/javadoc/markista/markdown/MarkdownTable.md

 <span style="font-family: monospace; font-size: 80%;">public [MarkdownTable](MarkdownTable.md) __addRow__([String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html)[] valueStrings)</span>

-Adds a row of data to the table.
-The number of values should match or be less than the number of columns.
+Adds a row of data to the table.The number of values should match or be less than the number of columns.

+**Parameters:**

+`valueStrings` - One or more strings representing the data for this row.

 **Returns:**